hoffmangroup/genomedata/doc/genomedata.rst

 .. versionadded:: 1.2
    The ability to create an archive without any data tracks.

+Additionally, any tracks loaded may be have portions of their data removed from the archive by filtering the specified data tracks.
+This can be done anytime after loading in data and unless specified otherwise will automatically close the archive as well.
+A track can be loaded and filtered with the following
+pipeline:

+1. :ref:`genomedata-open-data`
+#. :ref:`genomedata-load-data`
+#. :ref:`genomedata-filter-data`

+.. versionadded:: 1.4
+   The ability to filter data tracks.

 .. note:: A call to :program:`h5repack` after
           :ref:`genomedata-close-data` may be used to
           transparently compress the data.